anirudhaacharya/my-scorecard/README.md

-# Performance Analysis Dashboard
+# Performance Scorecard Analysis

-This project is a full-stack application that demonstrates a performance analysis dashboard.
+This project is a full-stack application that demonstrates a performance analysis scorecard.
 It consists of a React-based frontend for interactive data visualization and a Django backend that serves performance data via a RESTful API.

 ## Table of Contents